 Operation Safe Driver Week is conducted by the Commercial Vehicle Safety Alliance, in partnership with the FMCSA and with support from industry and transportation safety organizations.

 The ELD mandate is in full effect.
 Hard enforcement of the FMCSA’s ELD rule also began on April 1, 2018.
 The ELD mandate requires non-exempt commercial drivers to electronically record hours-of-service and duty status.

 However, electronic logging devices offer much more than.

-The KeepTruckin ELD monitors drivers for high-risk events, such as hard braking, hard cornering, hard acceleration, and speeding.
+The KeepTruckin ELD monitors drivers for high-risk events, such as hard braking, hard cornering, and hard acceleration.
 Whenever the ELD detects any risky driving behavior, it automatically sends an alert.

 Fleet managers can also see exactly how their drivers are performing with Safety Scores for individual drivers as well as for the overall fleet.
 Moreover, they can also view individual safety event details to identify exactly when and where a high-risk event occurred.

 If you are looking for a powerful and feature-rich ELD solution, try KeepTruckin.

 If you have any questions about the KeepTruckin ELD, give us a call at 855-434-ELOG or send us an email at firstname.lastname@example.org.
 Our 24×7 active customer support team is always available to help you.